debamitro/make-analyze/README.md

 ### --goaltree-file=&lt;file-name&gt;

 Write out a json file with the current goals and their dependencies, recursively.
 This is work-in-progress.
 A PyQt5-based viewer is supplied at pyqt-viewer/visualize-goaltree.py which can show the data from this file.

+### --detect-multiple-definition

+Print out details about multiply-defined global variables.
+This is helpful for tracking down problems in large makefiles with a lot of variables.